 a) Qualifying Internships: Government 498 allows enrolled/returning students of any major to receive either 1 or 3 credits for academic work done in conjunction with an internship undertaken in the fall, spring, or summer semesters for the equivalent of at least five weeks of work.
 Positions with international, federal, state, or local government; legislative offices at any level; political parties or campaigns; interest, advocacy, or lobbying groups; research institutions or think-tanks; or the media may qualify.
 Internships on a study abroad course may qualify (see below).
 Participation in an off-campus seminar or workshop alone does not qualify.

-b) Academic Project: Students seeking to enroll in Government 498 are responsible for contacting a fulltime member of the Department faculty at least one month in advance of the internship start date in order to design an academic project to be completed in conjunction with the internship.
+b) Academic Project: Students seeking to enroll in Government 498 are responsible for contacting a full-time member of the Department faculty at least one month in advance of the internship start date in order to design an academic project to be completed in conjunction with the internship.
 The project should result in an original research paper of at least 10 double-spaced typewritten pages (1 credit option) or 25-30 double-spaced typewritten pages (3 credit option); the faculty supervisor will also assign reading in connection with the project.
 The availability of a faculty supervisor is entirely dependent upon previous commitments.

 d) Registration: After the above steps are completed, the Department will notify the student to register himself/herself into Government 498.
 For summer internships, students may sign up for the course for the following fall semester rather than be enrolled in summer school (Note: If this would result in taking more than 18 credits in the fall, it is necessary to petition the Academic Status Committee for an overload).

 Once you know what internship you will be applying for, it makes sense at that stage to discuss a project with a faculty member and fill out the paperwork.
-This ensures that you will have things ready to go if the position comes through (otherwise you may miss the deadline or faculty will be overcommitted or both).
+This ensures that you will have things ready to go if the position comes through (otherwise you may miss the deadline or faculty will be over committed or both).

 - DC Summer Institute (Summer): Up to 4 credits earned for Government 499, DC Summer Institute Internship may count toward the major in Government.

-- No more than 6 total credits from any combination of Government 498, Internship; Government 499, DC Summer Institute Internship; Interdiscipinary Studies 499, Internship; and Government 494, Independent Study, may count to the major in Government (the rest would still count toward the 120 credits needed for graduation).
+- No more than 6 total credits from any combination of Government 498, Internship; Government 499, DC Summer Institute Internship; Interdisciplinary Studies 499, Internship; and Government 494, Independent Study, may count to the major in Government (the rest would still count toward the 120 credits needed for graduation).

 Students seeking credit for a government/political science internship-based course to be taken abroad or elsewhere in the US (including at programs in Washington DC) should submit materials describing the academic/research work involved to the Department in advance.
 Pre-approval will be granted for GOVT ELEC (which counts toward the 120 credits for graduation, but not to the Government major).

-Upon returning to the College, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of the College's Transfer Credit Request Form (available at the Registrar's office), to the Department, which will evaluate it based on the criteria for Govt.
+Upon returning to W&M, students may seek to have that credit converted to Government 498, Internship (which counts toward the 120 graduation credits and the major): doing so requires submitting all academic work completed/submitted as part of the internship course, along with a copy of the Transfer Credit Request Form (available at the Registrar's office), to the Department, which will evaluate it based on the criteria for Govt.
 498 credit above.

 Students undertaking internships that will take them away from campus for a semester or year should notify the Office of the Dean of Students before beginning the internship.
 International students who are considering an internship must contact the Office of International Students, Scholars and Programs (located in the Reves Center) concerning visa requirements.